darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 Apply a vignetting effect to the image.
 Vignetting is a modification of the brightness & saturation at the borders of the image in a specified shape.
 Many of the parameters listed belowcan also be modified with a graphical control that overlays the image when the module has focus, showing the shape and extent of the effect.

-This module is known to provoke banding artifacts under certain conditions; you should consider also activating the _dithering_ module to alleviate this.
+This module is known to provoke banding artifacts under certain conditions; you should consider also activating the [_dithering_](./dithering.md) module to alleviate this.

-## Module Controls
+# module controls

 scale
 : The radius of the vignetting area